EUROPE MARKETS: European Stocks Inch Down, Led By Banco Popular Español's Dive

 And see: U.K. election--the worst, best and most-likely scenarios for stocks (http://www.marketwatch.com/story/uk-election-the-nightmare-best-case-and-most-likely-scenarios-for-stocks-worldwide-2017-06-01)

-On the upside, Ocado Group PLC (OCDO.LN) jumped 4.2% for the benchmark's largest gain after the online grocer announced a deal with a regional European retailer who will use Ocado's software platform.
+Ocado Group PLC (OCDO.LN) fell 1.4%.
+The stock earlier had jumped 4.2% for the benchmark's largest gain after the online grocer announced a deal with a regional European retailer who will use Ocado's software platform.
 Analysts noted the customer's name and other details haven't been released yet.

 "This is progress after a lot of promises, but it's not exactly like doing a deal with Wal-Mart -- yet," said Neil Wilson, senior market analyst at ETX Capital, in a note.